Confused about the English language test? Read our guide

 - UK HNC/HND qualification

-If you don’t have any of the qualifications listen above then you’ll need to take the English Requirement Test at one of the two approved interim English language test providers: IELTS (International English Language Test System) and at Trinity College London, which is a 2 minute walk from the Otto offices in Hammersmith.
+If you don’t have any of the qualifications listen above then you’ll need to take the English language test at one of the two approved interim English language test providers: IELTS (International English Language Test System) and at Trinity College London, which is a 2 minute walk from the Otto offices in Hammersmith.

 *The subject of the qualification does not matter as long as it was taught in English

 You can find more details about each of those sections here

 The cost for the whole test will be £180